 I think this whole part is a left over of incomplete editing of DraftB and the accepted "Revise NB channel map" CID resolutions from DCN 23-575r2.
 Therefore I had marked CID 58 as editorial and assume it's resolved already.

-CID 512